Santa Maria, Davao Occidental

-Santa Maria, officially the Municipality of Santa Maria (Lungsod sa Santa Maria; Bayan ng Santa Maria), is a 2nd class municipality in the province of Davao Occidental, Philippines.
+Santa Maria, officially the Municipality of Santa Maria (Lungsod sa Santa Maria; Bayan ng Santa Maria), is a municipality in the province of Davao Occidental, Philippines.
 According to the 2020 census, it has a population of 57,526 people.

-Postal code 8011.
+History

+Santa Maria was created as a municipality of Davao on June 18, 1966 out of 12 barangays and 15 barrios from Malalag, by virtue of Republic Act No. 4743.
+Basiawan was designated as the municipal seat.
+On May 8, 1967, the municipality became part of Davao del Sur following Davao's division under Republic Act No. 4867.

+On October 28, 2013, it was ceded to Davao Occidental as a result of a plebiscite, in which the majority of voters approved the creation of the new province.

 Geography

-The municipality, located on Mindanao Island, is about 40 km north-west of province capital municipality of Malita and about 1023 km south-south-east of Philippine main capital Manila.
-The noted features of Santa Maria is the Mt.
-Monkeyawa, standing about more than a hundred-meter above sea level.
+The municipality, located on Mindanao Island, is about 40 km north-west of provincial capital municipality of Malita and about 1023 km south-south-east of Philippine main capital Manila.
+It is also located on the coast of Davao Gulf.
+The noted feature of Santa Maria is the Mount Monkeyawa, standing about more than a hundred-meter above sea level.
 And at the foot of this mountain, the Municipal Hall where it is located.